terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

     If it says "`File exists ../../../org-ttn-nyc-gateways/inventory/hosts_new`", you have a leftover file.
 Move it out of the way.

+    If it says "`File exists: ../../../org-ttn-ithaca-gateways/inventory/host_vars/ttn-ithaca-00-08-00-xx-xx-xx.yaml`", then the gateway is already in the database; you should remove it from the `ConduitDB.txt` file.

 18. Write the host files.

     ```shell